hoprnet/docs-rpch-net/docs/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 Alternatively, download BlockWallet, which has RPCh integrated to make all Gnosis chain transactions completely private.
 This is an easier setup, but RPCh's functionality is limited to Gnosis Chain on the current integration of BlockWallet.
 You can find a guide on how to download BlockWallet [here.](INSERT LINK)

 -->
-## Running RPCh with the Docker connector
+## Running RPCh With the Docker Connector

 ### Install Docker